 There is nothing worse than seeing bills piling up with insufficient income to cover them.
-Sometimes the only option is seek relief via bankruptcy.
+Sometimes the only option is to seek relief via bankruptcy.

-For many years it was simple matter to file for bankruptcy.
+For many years it was a simple matter to file for bankruptcy.
 However, it became more difficult when Congress passed the Bankruptcy Protection Act of 2005.
-This was when passing the Bankruptcy Means Test was brought into requirements to file for exemption from debts.
+This was when passing the Bankruptcy Means Test was brought into requirements to file for an exemption from debts.
 This test is not applicable if the filer’s debts came mostly from operating a business.

 Today, there are two different types of bankruptcy.
 Chapter 7 wipes out all debts completely, while Chapter 13 requires repayment of a portion of the debts.
 The first step is filing a petition, which includes schedules.
 You must list all your property, assets, debts and exemptions on these schedules.
 A review of your recent financial history will also be reviewed.

 Caution: Providing incorrect information on any of these schedules can result in a charge of perjury.
 In addition, incorrect information can result in you not receiving the bankruptcy relief you deserve.